Kismet (play)

 Kismet is a three-act play written in 1911 by Edward Knoblauch (who later anglicised his name to Edward Knoblock).
 The title means Fate or Destiny in Turkish and Urdu.
 The play ran for 330 performances in London and later opened in the United States.
 It was subsequently revived, and the story was later filmed several times and adapted for the 1953 musical.

 History

 Kismet was first produced by Oscar Asche at the Garrick Theatre, London, on 19 April 1911.
 Knoblock wrote the play for Asche, with the understanding that Asche could revise it.
 He shortened and partly re-wrote it and produced it with much success, playing Hajj, the leading man, with Lily Brayton as Marsinah, the leading lady.
 The costumes were designed by Percy Anderson.
 The music was composed by Christopher Wilson.
-The production ran for 330 performancess.
+The production ran for 330 performances.

 The play was then accepted by the Theatrical Syndicate, and staged at the Knickerbocker Theatre in New York, produced by Harrison Grey Fiske.
 It opened on Broadway on Christmas Day 1911, and the leading roles were then taken by Otis Skinner and Rita Jolivet.
 This production ran for 184 performances.